 Boston's first public works project was the Long Wharf.
 Built from charred timbers after a city fire in 1711, the wharf extended a third of a mile into the bay.
 The 1,500-foot Charles River Bridge connected Charlestown with Boston in 1786.
 As the city grew, workers filled in the coves and ponds around the North End, carving earth from the prominent hilltops.
 Expansion continued in South Boston and the Dorchester Flats.

 The biggest job, the 600-acre Back Bay, took almost 35 years.
 In 1857, Mill Dam stretched across Back Bay from Boston Commons to Brookline, following the course of today's Beacon Street.
 Built to harness the tides, the dam had created a brackish swamp instead.
 Filling in Back Bay posed a problem—no more hills to level—so gravel came by train from Needham.
-Builders paid for the enterprise by selling future lots; Back Bay would become one of the city's most fashionable districts.
+Builders paid for the enterprise by selling future lots; Back Bay later became a top destination for fashion in the city.
 Waterfront was later added in Charlestown, Fenway and East Boston, culminating with the 2,400-acre landfill for Logan Airport.

 After 3 centuries of dredging and dumping, Bostonians decided to dig.
 The Central Artery/Tunnel Project—otherwise known as the Big Dig—excavated 15 million cubic yards of dirt for a highway tunnel through downtown Boston.
 Along with new landfill material, the dig yielded an archeological windfall, not only in artifacts but in a physical timeline of the land reclaimed from the sea.

-Part of the excavated clay and gravel went to Spectacle Island, transforming this city garbage dump into a showpiece of the Boston Harbor Islands National Recreation Area .
+Part of the excavated clay and gravel went to Spectacle Island, transforming this city garbage dump into a showpiece of the Boston Harbor Islands National Recreation Area , a place many travel to when visiting the city today.
 The island park, complete with a marina and visitors' center, walking and biking trails, and plenty of grassy spaces for Bostonians to enjoy, opened in 2006.

-The Faneuil Hall Visitor Center on the Freedom Trail gives an overview of Boston's Colonial history through audiovisual presentations, ranger-led guided tours and NPS Boston, a free mobile app.
+The Faneuil Hall Visitor Center on the Freedom Trail gives an overview of Boston's Colonial history through audiovisual presentations, ranger-led guided tours and NPS Boston, a free mobile app perfect for helping you plan your vacation.
 Information about the national historical park also is available from the information center at the Charlestown Navy Yard.
 Faneuil Hall Visitor Center on the Freedom Trail is open daily 9-6.
 Charlestown Navy Yard information center is open daily 9-5, Apr.-Nov.; Tues.-Sun.
 9-5, rest of year.
 Closed Jan.
 1, Thanksgiving and Christmas.

-Attraction PassesThe Boston CityPASS offers savings to those planning to visit multiple Boston attractions.
-The Boston CityPASS ticket booklet will save travelers 43 percent off the combined cost of purchasing individual tickets to all of the included attractions.
-The passes, which are valid for 9 consecutive days from the first date of use, include prepaid admission to the New England Aquarium, Museum of Science and Skywalk Observatory at Prudential Center as well as a choice of either the Harvard Museum of Natural History, or Boston Harbor Cruises.
-Boston CityPASS is available online and from the attractions listed above.
+Attraction PassesThe Boston CityPASS offers savings to those planning to visit multiple Boston attractions and travel sites.
+Make sure it is included in any travel packages you consider.
+The Boston CityPASS ticket booklet will save travelers up to 40 percent off the combined cost of purchasing individual tickets to all of the included attractions and allows travelers to skip most main-entrance ticket-purchase lines.
+The passes, which are valid for 9 consecutive days including the first date of use, include prepaid admission to some of the city's fun places to go, such as the New England Aquarium, Museum of Science and Skywalk Observatory at Prudential Center as well as a choice of either the Harvard Museum of Natural History or Boston Harbor Cruises.
+Boston CityPASS is available online and at participating attractions.
 For customer service, phone (208) 787-4300 or (888) 330-5008.

 The Go Boston Card is an all-access pass that saves up to 55 percent on admission to more than 40 Boston-area attractions, including the New England Aquarium, Fenway Park, trolley tours, cruises, walking tours and more!
 The card is purchased by the day (1, 2, 3, 5 or 7 consecutive calendar days) and is priced as low as $25 per day (based on a 7-day card).
 Go Boston Card is available at the visitor information center on the Boston Common; phone (866) 628-9027.